marukosy124/doctor-booking-system/README.md

 ### Assumptions

 **1. Performance and security of the app are not the first priority**:
 Due to the limitation on APIs, some functions that should be done by backend are now implemented on frontend (e.g. searching, filtering).
-As the current approach violates the privacy of data (e.g. users should not be able to access bookings that are not registered by them), and performance is hurt towards getting all records every time, I assume these conditions are not necessary.
+As the current approach violates the privacy of data (e.g. users should not be able to access bookings that are not registered by them), and performance is hurt towards getting all records every time, I assume these conditions are not the most concerned.

 **2. Fixed time slots for booking**:
 For simplicity, only fixed time slots according to the doctor's opening hours are generated and open for booking.
 No manual insertion of bookings from backend or database is also assumed.